carpentries-incubator/reproducible-publications-quarto/episodes/02-reproducibility.md

 #### **Treat data as read-only**

 This is the most important goal of setting up a project.
 Data collection is typically time-consuming and/or expensive.
 Working with them interactively (e.g., in Excel or R) and allowing them to be modified means you are never sure where the data came from or how they have been modified since collection.
 Therefore, treating your data as "read-only" is a good idea.
-However, in many cases, your data will be "dirty": it will need significant preprocessing to get into a format R (or any other programming language) will find helpful.
+However, in many cases, your data will be "dirty": it will need significant preprocessing to get into a format that R (or any other programming language) will find helpful.
 Storing these cleaning scripts in a separate folder (e.g., code) and creating a second data folder to hold the "cleaned" datasets can help prevent confusion between the two sets.
 You should have separate folders for each: raw data, code, and output data/analyses.
 You wouldn't mix your clean laundry with your dirty laundry, right?

 #### **Treat generated output as disposable**